xAhmadRazax/odin-library/README.md

 ### features that are currently in

 - user can add only books sadly
+- user can add schema/category based on their need
-- user can edit books, delete books
+- user can edit items, delete items

 #### Design is bad rn need to fix later